Skip to Content

 • A wool hat.
 So small and packable, it would be a tragedy not to have one when the autumn winds blow cold across your face.

-• 2 jackets.
+• Two jackets.
 A small, packable puffy jacket for insulation and a waterproof/windproof jacket for the inevitable rainy afternoons.

 • A vest.
 You’re in Vermont now.
 Your wardrobe should include a puffy vest to go over a nice flannel shirt.

-• 2 pairs of shoes.
-Sturdy hiking/walking shoes for outdoor adventures, and a small packable pair of shoes for everything else.
+• Two pairs of shoes.
+Sturdy hiking/walking shoes for outdoor adventures and a small packable pair of shoes for everything else.

 The above items should fit easily in a carry-on.
-And there are lots of awesome clothing shops in Vermont if you forget something.
+And there are many awesome clothing shops in Vermont if you forget something.

 Autumn in Vermont Travel Essentials (Non-Clothing)